east-coast-enduro-association/ecea-ui/content/english/blog/2023-02-28-ladies-of-ecea-pt1.md

 ---
 layout: blog
-title: ON YOUR MINUTE, THE LIFE AND TIMES OF THE ECEA
+title: On Your Minute, The Life And Times of ECEA
 author: Pig Pen
 date: 2023-02-28T16:00:39.155Z
 image : images/blog/kathy-campbell.jpg